ANI Pharmaceuticals (ANIP) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the drugmaker had lost 0.02% over the past month.
-This has was narrower than the Medical sector's loss of 1.53% and lagged the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the drugmaker had gained 0.89% over the past month.
+This has lagged the Medical sector's gain of 1.71% and the S&P 500's gain of 3.98% in that time.

-Wall Street will be looking for positivity from ANI Pharmaceuticals as it approaches its next earnings report date.
-On that day, ANI Pharmaceuticals is projected to report earnings of $0.64 per share, which would represent year-over-year growth of 392.31%.
-Our most recent consensus estimate is calling for quarterly revenue of $96.39 million, up 30.5% from the year-ago period.
+ANI Pharmaceuticals will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect ANI Pharmaceuticals to post earnings of $0.66 per share.
+This would mark year-over-year growth of 407.69%.
+Meanwhile, our latest consensus estimate is calling for revenue of $96.39 million, up 30.5% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for ANI Pharmaceuticals.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for ANI Pharmaceuticals should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.33% higher.
-ANI Pharmaceuticals is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.89% higher.
+ANI Pharmaceuticals is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, ANI Pharmaceuticals is holding a Forward P/E ratio of 15.49.
-Its industry sports an average Forward P/E of 18.89, so we one might conclude that ANI Pharmaceuticals is trading at a discount comparatively.
+In terms of valuation, ANI Pharmaceuticals is currently trading at a Forward P/E ratio of 15.56.
+Its industry sports an average Forward P/E of 18.67, so we one might conclude that ANI Pharmaceuticals is trading at a discount comparatively.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 114, putting it in the top 46% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report